Ash Grove, Kansas

 Ash Grove is an unincorporated community in Lincoln County, Kansas, United States.
+It is located approximately two miles east of K-181 (Kansas highway) along Ash Grove / Union Road.

 History

+The community started when Civil War Veteran Napoleon Bonaparte Alley made his dugout there.
 A post office was opened in Ash Grove in 1916, and remained in operation until it was discontinued in 1944.

+About 3.3 miles southwest of the old town of Ash Grove is the South Fork Spillman Creek Double Arch Bridge.

+Currently it consists of two houses, abandoned church, abandoned school, and various other abandoned small buildings.

 Education

 The community is served by Sylvan–Lucas USD 299 public school district.